marcbria/dojo/playbooks/infra/README.md

 Recommended execution order on first installation is:
 0. just infra-install-ansible                           # Install ansible in your laptop.
-1. just infra-play run/dist-upgrade host                # Upgrades the full system.
+1. just infra-play run dist-upgrade host                # Upgrades the full system.
-2. just infra-play run/install-zfstools.yml host        # (optional) Only if you use ZFS.
+2. just infra-play run install-zfstools.yml host        # (optional) Only if you use ZFS.
-3. just infra-play run/install-install-docker.yml host  # THIS IS MANDATORY.
+3. just infra-play run install-install-docker.yml host  # THIS IS MANDATORY.
-4. just infra-play run/install-extras.yml               # Only if you like the extra tools.
+4. just infra-play run install-extras.yml host          # Only if you like the extra tools.